learn-co-curriculum/react-hooks-forms-submit/README.md

 ## Overview

-In this lesson, we'll discuss how handle forms submitting in React.
+In this lesson, we'll discuss how to handle forms submitting in React.

 ## Objectives